smartst3r/Django-recipe-site/README.md

 #### This is what it looks like when you select a recipe(recipe page)
 ![alt text](https://raw.githubusercontent.com/smartst3r/Django-recipe-site/master/readme_images/recipepage.PNG)

-#### This is the search page you search for recipes based on the ingredients.
+#### This is the search page, you search for recipes based on the inputed ingredients.
 ![alt text](https://raw.githubusercontent.com/smartst3r/Django-recipe-site/master/readme_images/recipesearch.PNG)